 The Company has no material concerns with respect to product availability.
-The Company's inventories are maintained using a large number of national, regional and local suppliers.
+The Company's fulfilment needs are met by a large number of national, regional and local suppliers.

 Competition

 Sobeys operates in a dynamic and highly competitive market.
 Other national and regional food distribution companies, along with non-traditional competitors, such as mass merchandisers, warehouse clubs and online retailers, represent a competitive risk to Sobeys' ability to attract customers and operate profitably in its markets.
 Sobeys maintains a strong national presence in the Canadian retail food and food distribution industry, operating in over 900 communities in Canada.